 - Place the dough onto a sheet of plastic wrap.
 Using the plastic, gather the dough into a ball and press it together into a disc.
 Wrap with the plastic and refrigerate the dough for at least an hour.

 - Prepare the frozen crust for a blind-bake by using parchment paper and pie weights/beans.
-Set the tart pan on a rimmed baking sheet and bake for 15 minutes, transfer from the oven and remove the pie weights and parchment paper, return the tart to the oven and bake for an additional 15 minutes until the pastry turns golden brown.
-Let it cool until ready to use.
+Set the tart pan on a rimmed baking sheet and bake for 15 minutes, transfer from the oven and remove the pie weights and parchment paper.
+Let the crust cool until ready to use.

 To make the frangipane filling: